Olawale-Ajayi/Bank_Fraud_Detection_Classification/README.md

 4. Random Forest
 5. KNearest Neighbors

-Each algorithms runs through 5 folds of the training set using StrarifiedKfold in skleran.
+Each algorithms runs through 5 folds of the training set using StratifiedKfold in skleran.
 These folds are cross validated to get their validation score on each fold on the validation set<br>

 The Logistic regression outperformed other algorithm reaching over 92% for the Undersampled data and over 93% for the oversampled data on the validation sets<br>